-Recent Progress SZ has been released as an open source on GitHub (http://github.com/disheng222/SZ).
-Figure 54 (a) demonstrates the core step (data prediction and linear-scaling quantization) in SZ lossy compression using a 2D dataset.
-Our customized improved compression techniques for different datasets mainly focus on various prediction methods based on data features.
-Figure 54 (b) demonstrates the visual quality of decompressed data for ExaSky-NYX VX field.
-We can see that SZ has a pretty high visual quality even with a high compression ratio up to 156:1.
+Recent Progress SZ 2.0 is released as an open source on github.
+Figure 52 (a) demonstrates the core step (data prediction and linear-scaling quantization) in SZ lossy compression using a 2D dataset.
+Figure 52 (b) demonstrates the visual quality of decompressed data for ECPSky-NYX VX field: SZ 2.0 has a pretty high visual quality with a high compression ratio of 156:1.
+This paper was accepted by IEEE BigData18.